Hair Fibers Mistakes to Avoid! The Full Guide

 Too much product Instinct to use more for more coverage Build in thin layers, start small

-Touching hair after application Habit or adjustment Apply last, touch minimally
+Touching hair after Habit or adjustment Apply last, touch minimally

 Styling after fibers Treating fibers as a mid-styling product Style completely first, fibers last